Kisky3/three.js/README.md

 # three.js

-Some practices of three.js.
-Base on the book blow.
+Here are examples of three.js which is based on the book which is linked below.
-You can get a free access from here (Chinese version only)
+You can get free access here.
+(Chinese version only)

 [Three.js入门指南](https://www.ituring.com.cn/book/miniarticle/47975)
 <br/>